LouayAD/LadWorker/README.md

 QUrl *url = new QUrl("http://exampleurl.com/data.php");

 LadWorker worker;
-if(worker.PostData(url, ResponseType::BYTE_ARRAY))
+//check if connection is successful if(worker.PostData(url, ResponseType::BYTE_ARRAY))
 {
-    QString DataAsString = QString(worker.ByteArray());
+   //we cast the response we received into a string QString DataAsString = QString(worker.ByteArray());

-    //we use the data to do something here
+   //do what ever u want with the response
 }
 else
 {
-   //request failed
+   //failed to connect
 }
 ```
 #### 2. Post Data